Data forwarding to AWS S3¶

 - Whether the Region is inconsistent.

-Regarding Overseas Sites: The account IDs for overseas sites differ from those in China.
-Please distinguish them accordingly:
+Regarding overseas sites: The account IDs of overseas sites differ from those in China, please distinguish them accordingly:

 Site | ID |